rohitchatla/POSB_app-BE-docs/api_doc.md

 ## Notes

+- The download is started in a background thread; the API responds immediately.
 - Checks the files presence and the API responds immediately.
 - The `type` parameter is reserved for future use; currently, both "opened" and "closed" reports are always downloaded.
 - The `download_dir` parameter is optional.
 If not provided, the server's current working directory is used.